-A few years ago, Moneyball author Michael Lewis wrote an article in Vanity Affair after shadowing President Obama for a few days.
-This rare access gave Lewis the opportunity to study the President’s frenetic schedule.
-A typical day may include a breakfast meeting with a world leader, giving time to children in the Make-A-Wish program and a late afternoon cabinet meeting.
-Every meeting was meaningful and would likely drain someone like you and I. How can a president make monumental decisions and still have the capacity to attend a state dinner that evening?
+A few years ago, Moneyball author Michael Lewis wrote an article in Vanity Fair after shadowing President Obama for a few days.
+This rare access allowed Lewis to study the President’s frenetic schedule.
+A typical day may include a breakfast meeting with a world leader, giving time to children in the Make-A-Wish program, and a late afternoon cabinet meeting.
+Every meeting was meaningful and would likely drain someone like you and me.
+How can a president make monumental decisions and still have the capacity to attend a state dinner that evening?

 As a small business owner, I enjoy the freedom but miss the structure of working in an established business.
 With no boss, every decision is up in the air, including how you will spend your time.
 Without a template, decision fatigue will rob you of energy and clarity, and for me, my creativity nose dives.
 This fatigue is real and is why your spouse looks stumped when you ask her where you want to go for dinner at the end of the day.
 Decision fatigue fills the drive-thru lane at McDonald’s.

-Starting with my time working for Tony Robbins more than a decade ago, I’ve been studying the life habits of successful people.
+Starting with my time working for Tony Robbins more than a decade ago, I’ve been studying successful people’s life habits.
 Using what I’ve learned and through trial and error, here are some of the best ways I try to make fewer decisions better.

 Create Your Template

 When the alarm goes off, do you get right out of bed, or do you snooze?
 How many times do you snooze?
 Will you skip your morning run?
 What’s for breakfast?
-What to make for the kids.
-You’re still in bed, and you’ve already collected an inbox full of decisions.
-Pre-plan breakfast.
-Set the alarm a few minutes and never snooze should be part of your routine.
+What to make for the kids?
+You’re still in bed, and you’ve already collected an inbox full of decisions – pre-plan breakfast.
+Set the alarm a few minutes earlier and never snooze should be part of your routine.

-If you do want to give meditation a shot, I recommend checking out some guided meditations by Tara Brach.
-I enjoy the meditation time in the morning but I always have 10-15 minutes just before I pick up the kids from school which I use for mediation.
+If you want to give meditation a shot, I recommend checking out some guided meditations by Tara Brach.
+I enjoy the meditation time in the morning, but I always have 10-15 minutes before I pick up the kids from school, which I use for meditation.

 Write it Down

 Download a to-do app.
-I used to recommend wunderlist but it’s been replaced by Microsoft to-do, which is fine.
-Have your spouse download it to.
+I used to recommend Wunderlist, but it’s been replaced by Microsoft To-Do, which is fine.
+Have your spouse download it too.
 Create to-do lists for yourself and ones, like groceries, that you can share and maintain a single list.
-So when you run out of milk, you don’t need to have a conversation about it, it’s just on the list both of you can see.
+So when you run out of milk, you don’t need to have a conversation about it; it’s just on the list both of you can see.

 If you can let others make the decision.
 If you can afford help, even on a rare occasion, it’ll free you.
 If you have a schedule like ours deciding to take an hour to mow the lawn or work on projects for my clients adds more stress than just unhappy clients and an overgrown lawn.
-If you can pay someone to mow the lawn, so you can spend an extra hour on work or with the kids do it.
-This is why companies like blue Apron exists.
-You want to cook, but don’t know what to cook.
+If you can pay someone to mow the lawn, so you can spend an extra hour on work or with the kids, do it.
+This is why companies like Blue Apron exist.
+You want to cook but don’t know what to cook.
 You’ve delegated that decision as well as the shopping decisions to someone else.

-No matter what your income level you likely make dozens of financial decisions multiple times a day.
+No matter what your income level, you likely make dozens of financial decisions multiple times a day.
 Again, some are easy, but they pile up with all the other ones.
-If they are the can I afford this question, a detailed budget should make it easier to know when to say yes and no as well as how to pay.
-You’re in essence delegating to your budget.
-We use You Need A Budget and have stuck with it because it’s the easiest and has worked.
-The budget has been our focus over the last couple of years and it feels like we’re in a good place.
+If they can afford this question, a detailed budget should make it easier to know when to say yes or no and how to pay.
+You’re, in essence, delegating to your budget.
+We use You Need a Budget and have stuck with it because it’s the easiest and has worked.
+The budget has been our focus over the last couple of years, and it feels like we’re in a good place.

 You should know what you’re having for dinner on Wednesday by Sunday.
 Same with breakfast on Friday.
-There are so many ways to plan from checking out Fit Men Cook to meal prep choices in magazines and Reddit; ideas are aplenty as well as Instagram.
-Figuring out in advance will save you time, money and stress that you can bank for something else.
+There are so many ways to plan, from checking out Fit Men Cook to meal prep choices in magazines and Reddit; ideas are aplenty as well as Instagram.
+Figuring out in advance will save you time, money, and stress; you can bank for something else.

-When grocery shopping and planning, give the kids options and let them decide.
-From tacos to pizza there are healthy ways to prepare them.
+When grocery shopping and planning, give the kids options, and let them decide.
+From tacos to pizza, there are healthy ways to prepare them.
 Letting the child into the decision-making process will improve the chances they’ll actually eat it.
-When fatigue sets in and figuring out what to eat is impossible it may be time for a meal planner.
-We gave it a go we were excited to have someone to tell us what to eat for a while.
+When fatigue sets in and figuring out what to eat is impossible, it may be time for a meal planner.
+We gave it a go and were excited to have someone tell us what to eat for a while.

 Your scattered brain needs a break.
-Hopefully, one of the above will resonate with you because you don’t need a dessert spirit journey to clear your mind and be a better parent.
+Hopefully, one of the above will resonate with you because you don’t need a desert spirit journey to clear your mind and be a better parent.